-My primary areas of teaching and research are social stratification, family, education, and theory.
-I have taught courses like Theories of Social Structure, Sociology of Family, Current Social Problems, Principles of Sociology, and Social Class.
-As an advisor, I help students to set goals for academic progress and stay on track with their coursework, but I also encourage them to use the time and resources at NC State to discover new opportunities for personal growth and community involvement.
+My primary areas of teaching and research are social stratification, family, and education.
+I teach a variety of courses, including Theories of Social Structure, Sociology of Family, Principles of Sociology, Sociology of Education, and Social Class.
+As an advisor, I help students to set goals for academic progress and make academic decisions, but I also encourage them to use the time and resources at NC State to discover new opportunities for personal growth and community involvement.

 Riel, Virginia.
 2022.
 “Building Expectations and Keeping Customers Happy: How Personnel Recruit and Retain Families in Three Charter Schools.”
 The Sociological Quarterly 3(2):296-315.